 • Any discontinued group coverage was replaced by similar group coverage within 31 days;

-• The employee could be covered to the same extent ...
+• The employee could be covered to the same extent by any other insured or self-insured ...